Axos Bank vs. Wells Fargo

 - Wells Fargo has a D- BBB rating and is not BBB Accredited.

-- Wells Fargo charges a maintenance fee of $12, waived only with a high balance.
+- Wells Fargo charges a $12 maintenance fee unless waived.

 → Axos Bank yields $446 more than Wells Fargo on a $10,000 balance after one year.
 Axos Bank pays $451, while Wells Fargo pays $5 - an APY advantage for Axos Bank.